n8n-io/n8n-docs/docs/workflow/index.md

 ## What is Workflow²?

-DOC² Workflow helps you to connect any app with an API with any other, and manipulate its data with little or no code.
-Workflow² is:
+Workflow² helps you to connect any app with an API with any other, and manipulate its data with little or no code.
+Benefits are:

     Customizable: highly flexible workflows and the option to build custom nodes.
     Convenient: use our Desktop app or npm to try out n8n, and our Cloud hosting option if you want us to handle the infrastructure.